jasny/auth/README.md

     Auth::isLoggedIn(): bool

+Check if the user is logged in.

+#### isPartiallyLoggedIn

+    Auth::isPartiallyLoggedIn(): bool

+Check if the user if partially logged in, in case of two-step verification (MFA).

+#### isLoggedOut

+    Auth::isLoggedOut(): bool

-Check if a user if logged in.
+Check if the user is not (partially) logged in.

 #### is

     Auth::is(string $role): bool

-Check if a user has a specific role or superseding role.
+Check if the user has a specific role (or a role that supersedes it).

 #### getAvailableRoles